musta55/Score-Evaluating-the-effectiveness-of-the-static-analysis-tools-and-LLM-/README.md

-# Score -Evaluatind the Effectiveness of the Static Analysis tools and LLMs
+# Score - Evaluating the Effectiveness of the Static Analysis tools and LLMs

 This repository contains the SolidiFI benchmark for evaluating static analysis tools and Large Language Models (LLMs) on Solidity smart contracts.